andychiare/react-auth0/README.md

 npm install
 ```

-The type the following command to run the application:
+Then type the following command to run the application:

 ```shell
 npm start